forestryio/forestry.io/hugo/content/docs/quickstart/configure-CMS.md

 ![](/uploads/2019/02/file-paths.png)

-### Upload Folder
+### Upload Directory

 The folder within your repo to store the uploaded media.
 If this is set to a directory that doesn't exist, Forestry will create that directory.

-### Front Matter File URL
+### Public Path

 The path that will **prepend** media files uploaded from Front Matter fields.
-For example, if this value were set to `/uploads` Forestry would write out the following image value.
+For example, if this value was set to `/uploads` Forestry would write out the following image value.

 ```yaml
 ---